-Success begins with setting a goal.
-The daily practice of visualizing your goal as already achieved can rapidly increase your chances of achieving that goal.
+The daily practice of visualizing your goal as already achieved will increase your chances of achieving the goal.
 There are 3 steps to visualization that works.

 What is Visualization?